appiniakhil/Heal_Hub/README.md

 2. **Install Dependencies**: Use 'npm i command'

-3. **Run the Application**: Start the server using 'npm run server' and go to client directory using cd client.Now run commanf 'npm start'
+3. **Run the Application**: Start the server using 'npm run server' and go to client directory using 'cd client'.Now run commanf 'npm start'

 4.Visit `http://localhost:3000` in your web browser.